Code-Institute-Submissions/project1-YZF-R1/README2.md

-Because UXD strives to achieve a product that works properly and is simple, intuitive and enjoyable to use, I tried to build the site from the ground up and not to over complicate things.
+Because UXD strives to achieve a product that works properly and is simple, intuitive and enjoyable to use, I tried to build the site from the ground up so as to keep the site simple, but functional.

-From a scope perspective I wasn't really looking at the evolution of the site as it was a one off creation to help me demonstrate some of my newly aquired skills.
+From a scope perspective I wasn't really looking at the evolution of the site as it was a one off creation to help me demonstrate some of my newly-aquired skills.
-At the same time I still had to determine the requirements and key functionality of the site.
+At the same time, I still had to determine the requirements and key functionality of the site.

-Initially I created a website about a Farm Shop that was to form the foundations for my second project.
+Initially, I created a website about a Farm Shop that was to form the foundations for my second project.
-After some careful consideration I decided to make a clear distinction between the two projects and therefore created the Japanese Mastercraft site.
+After some careful consideration, I decided to make a clear distinction between the two projects and therefore created the Japanese Mastercraft site.

 UX:
 THis Website was created for a fictitious client.
-They are the owners of a motorcycle shop and are looking to project themselves to a wider audience  and create a strong and identifiable online presence.
+They are the owners of a motorcycle shop and their aim is to project themselves to a wider audience  and create a strong and identifiable online presence.
-They are looking to increase their overall sales and have asked me to help them on this journey by developing a site for them that will who they are and what they are about.
+They are looking to increase their overall sales and have asked me to help them on this journey by developing a site that will establish a strong customer following by clearly describing  who they are, what their business is and the services they provide.

 Features: